TIDJET-23/jeux-plus-moin/README.md

 - **Determining the Winner**: The player with the fewest attempts wins the game.

 ## Compilation and Execution
-1. Clone this repository: `git clone https://github.com/your-username/repository-name.git`
+1. Clone this repository
-2. Navigate to the project folder: `cd repository-name`
+2. Navigate to the project folder
 3. Compile the project: `gcc -o plusorminus plusorminus.c`
 4. Run the game: `./plusorminus`